Second Boer War: South Africa

-United States
+Other nations

-The US stayed neutral, but some Americans were eager to participate.
+The United States of America stayed neutral, but some Americans were eager to participate.
 Early in the war Lord Roberts cabled Major Frederick Russell Burnham, a veteran of both Matabele wars but then prospecting in the Klondike, to serve on his personal staff as Chief of Scouts.
 Burnham went on to receive the highest awards of any American who served in the war.
 American mercenaries participated on both sides.